 Park opening is generally not weather dependent, but extreme winds or thunder storms can force us to temporarily shut down portions of the park.
 The large trees in the park provide some shelter from rain, and under our picnic shelter it is always perfectly dry.

-Parking is immediately after the turn-off from the main road.
+Parking is immediately found, just off the main road.
 Please park in the marked spots.
 Parking is free and for guests only.
+No camping allowed.

 At the end of the parking lot, adjacent to the park entrance, you will find our toilet facilities.
 Toilets are wheelchair accessible and include a changing table.

-Please note that we do not have running water, but provide wet wipes and hand sanitizer.
+Please note that we do not have running water but provide hand sanitizer.

 Benches and tables